 You may wonder how important cavities in baby teeth are, but despite what you may have heard, baby teeth do have a purpose.
 They hold space in a child’s mouth until the adult teeth break through.
-Without them, permanent teeth can grow crookedly, affecting the ability to chew and speak, and resulting in a less-than-perfect smile.
+Without them, permanent teeth can grow crookedly, affecting the ability to chew and speak and resulting in a less-than-perfect smile.
 That’s why filling a cavity is usually recommended—even in baby teeth.
-Learn about other misunderstandings about cavities in the article Six cavity myths – busted!

 Treatment for cavities

-In those cases, you can speak with the dentist about using nitrous oxide (laughing gas), or a sedative that can be taken by mouth.
-Either will help calm your child and make it possible to do any shots that are needed to numb the area.
+In those cases, you can speak with the dentist about using nitrous oxide (laughing gas) or a sedative that can be taken by mouth.
+Either will help calm your child and make it possible for the dentist to administer any shots that are needed to numb the area.

 How can you help things go smoothly?
 Try to prepare your child before the visit.
 Stay calm and cheerful as you talk about it.
 This is especially important if you tend to get anxious yourself.
 Keep it simple; too much detail may overwhelm your child.

-If your little one complains about the numbness after the procedure, simply assure him or her that the feeling will go away soon.
+If your little one complains about the numbness after the procedure, simply assure your child that the feeling will go away soon.

 Fillings for children

-There are currently two types of fillings used to repair cavities: amalgam and composite.
+There are currently 2 types of fillings used to repair cavities: amalgam and composite.2

 Amalgams are silver-colored fillings.
 They are generally more durable and less expensive than composites, which is why they are covered by most dental insurance plans.
 They are also quicker to apply, so less time is spent in the dental chair, which can be a plus if you have a squirmy little one!